 In 2003, when LEC was first created, it was envisioned that the utility would aim at providing heat at a rate that would not exceed the cost of electricity by more than 15%.
 Electric baseboard heating is one of the cheapest alternatives in terms of construction costs and is often preferred by developers.
-The average cost of electricity is \$113 / MWh in 2017 and no increase is planned in 2018.
-Assuming BC Hydro increases in line with LEC during the following years would translate in a cost of electricity of approximately \$127 / MW.hr at the end of 2022.
-An additional 15% above this cost of electricity would create a rate ceiling of \$146.
-LEC's forecasted cost (\$95.68 / MWh in 2022) remains significantly lower than the cost of electricity.
+Last year a price freeze was proposed for BC Hydro by the provincial government.
+However, it was denied by the BC Utility Commission and a 3% increase was approved and implemented on April 1, 2018 raising the average cost of electricity to \$116 / MWh.
+Assuming BC Hydro increases their rates at a similar rate over the next five years, this would translate in a cost of electricity of approximately \$131 / MW.hr at the end of 2022.
+An additional 15% above this cost of electricity would create a rate ceiling of \$151 for LEC.
+LEC's forecasted cost of \$89 / MWh in 2022 remains significantly lower than the cost of electricity and LEC's initial target.

-LEC's management and business practices have allowed it to be a low rate provider of district energy which provides LEC with opportunities to fund the implementation of carbon neutral sources of energy while maintain costs of service below the industry standard and below the organizational goal of being lower than the cost of electricity plus 15%.
-LEC endeavors to have rates that are fair to both LEC users as well as City residents considering that CNV invested in LEC and is funding some of the initial system costs.
-LEC has considered rate increases and growth of its customer base in the CNV loan reimbursement schedule.
+LEC's management and business practices have allowed it to be a low rate provider of district energy providing LEC with opportunities to fund the implementation of carbon neutral sources of energy, while maintaining costs of service below industry benchmarks and below its goal of less than the cost of electricity plus 15%.
+LEC endeavors to have rates that are fair to both LEC users as well as municipal residents considering the City has invested in LEC and is funding some of the capital costs.
+LEC has considered rate increases and growth of its customer base in its loan reimbursement schedule.